CWRU-ECSE-395-Junior-Engineering-Design/lab-notebook-LukeDischiave/README.md

 ### Our team asynchronously worked on and finished our midterm presentation for Friday 3/21.

 ## Week10.md
-### Our team modifed our midterm presentation to make it more visually appealing and presented on friday.
+### Our team modifed our midterm presentation to make it more visually appealing and presented on friday and drafted our first timeline.

 ## Week11.md
 ### Our team met and discussed the logistics for starting our prototype and what to buy/what to do during our class time.
+We also modified our timeline.